WinVector/replyr/README.md

 ![](https://github.com/WinVector/replyr/raw/master/tools/replyrs.png)

 `replyr` supplies methods to get a grip on working with remote `tbl` sources (`SQL` databases, `Spark`) through `dplyr`.
 The idea is to add convenience functions to make such tasks more like working with an in-memory `data.frame`.
 Results still do depend on which `dplyr` service you use, but with `replyr` you have fairly uniform access to some useful functions.
+The rule of thumb is: try `dplyr` first, and if that does not work check if `replyr` has researched a work-around.

 `replyr` uniformly uses standard or parametric interfaces (names of variables as strings) in favor of name capture so that you can easily program *over* `replyr`.